 This UNESCO World Heritage Site is considered to be one of the most important archaeological sites in Southeast Asia and is the biggest religious monument in the world.
 It was built between the 9th and 15th century as a place to worship Hindu gods.
 Today visitors can see over 100 stone structures that are still standing (there used to be even more structures but they were made of wood so they have not survived over the centuries).
 In the early 1400s, Angkor Wat was ransacked by the Thais which led to it’s abandonment.
 Over the next few centuries, people stumbled upon the ruins and began creating stories about its origins.
 Then, in the late 1800s, the French brought new life to the religious complex and began massive restoration projects.

 For our visit, we chose to hire a tour guide.
-I know there are some people that prefer to see things on their own (and I saw plenty of people walking around while reading Angkor Wat guide books) but I prefer getting a guide.
+We know there are some people that prefer to see things on their own (and we saw plenty of people walking around while reading Angkor Wat guide books) but we prefer getting a guide.
 They know their history, can maneuver you around other tourists, and can time everything really well if you can only be there for a few hours.

 We actually started our visit to Angkor Wat at the back entrance.
 There were hardly any people there and it was still really quiet.
-Later on I saw how many people go through the front entrance and I don’t think my first glimpse of the ruins would have been nearly as magical, so I’m glad our guide made the recommendation to work our way backwards through the complex.
+Later on we saw how many people go through the front entrance and we don’t think our first glimpse of the ruins would have been nearly as magical, so we’re glad our guide made the recommendation to work our way backwards through the complex.

 The next few hours were spent exploring the grounds.
 Unfortunately most of the sculptures were desecrated in one form or another during the ransacking, but the carvings found throughout are still in great shape.
 Visitors will notice apsaras, or heavenly nymphs, everywhere.
 There are over 3,000 of them on the walls and they are all unique.
 Wall carvings also tell religious and historical stories.